Skip to content

 Does Lufthansa Allow Filming on Planes?

 TRAVELBOOK inquired with Germany’s largest airline, Lufthansa.
 As a company spokesperson explains, the situation is similar to many competitors: filming and photographing on board is generally allowed.
 However, neither crew members nor fellow passengers should be included in the recordings without further ado.
-Depending on the case, violations of these or other rules may result in appropriate consequences.
+Depending on the individual case, violations of these or other rules may result in appropriate consequences.

 Conclusion